huijing/huijing.github.io/_posts/2019-07-28-flexbox-and-padding.md

 - [CSS Overflow Module Level 3](https://www.w3.org/TR/css-overflow-3/)
 - [Bug 1527949 Implement whatever more-interoperable behavior the CSSWG comes up with, for making "end" padding scrollable on scrollable elements](https://bugzilla.mozilla.org/show_bug.cgi?id=1527949)

-However, this is a relatively common use-case and there are a couple of workarounds to achieve the desired effect.
+However, having items in a scrolling container with padding is a relatively common situation and there are a couple of workarounds to achieve the desired effect.
 Both workarounds are sort of hacks though.
 Here's the markup for a basic flex container with some items in it.

 ```html
 <div class="flex">